Vanguard Brokerage Initial Margin Risk Disclosure Statement

 - Vanguard Brokerage Services can increase Our "house" maintenance margin requirements at any time without advance written notice.
 At this time, the minimum margin maintenance requirement is 35% for most marginable Securities held at Vanguard Brokerage Services.
 Your Account would be at 35% equity under the following scenario: $100,000 market value – $65,000 margin debt = 35% equity.
 However, maintenance requirements may vary for certain Securities.
 For example, Vanguard Brokerage Services now requires a 50% or higher maintenance requirement for concentrated positions, that is, for margin accounts with a large percentage of holdings in a small number of Securities or for a large amount of holdings in one particular industry group or sector.
 In addition, not all Securities held at Vanguard Brokerage Services are marginable.
 Please note that We may change Our "house" maintenance margin requirements anytime and these changes will take effect immediately and result in the issuance of a maintenance margin call.
 Your failure to satisfy the call may cause Vanguard Brokerage Services to liquidate or sell Securities and Other Property in Your Account.
 You should ascertain the margin requirements for a particular Security before placing a trade in a margin account.
 If You have any questions about Our margin requirements, call Us at 800-992-8327 Monday through Friday from 8 a.m. to 8 p.m., Eastern time.

 - Vanguard Brokerage Services can sell Your Securities and Other Property without contacting You.
 Some investors mistakenly believe that a firm must contact them for a margin call to be valid and that the firm cannot liquidate Securities and Other Property in their accounts to meet the call unless the firm has contacted them first.
 This is not the case.
 Vanguard Brokerage Services will attempt to notify You when a margin call exists, but is not required to do so.
-You will normally have up to five business days (two days for Exchange calls) to satisfy a margin call.
 However, even if You are contacted and given explicit instructions regarding the amount and payment deadline of Your margin call, Vanguard Brokerage Services can still take necessary steps to protect its financial interests, including by selling Securities and Other Property in any of Your accounts held by Vanguard Brokerage Services or any of its affiliates at any time without contacting You, if We deem it necessary, to mitigate the risk associated with adverse market fluctuations or otherwise.

 - You are not entitled to an extension of time to meet a margin maintenance call.
 Although Vanguard Brokerage Services may allow more time to meet a margin call under extenuating circumstances, You are not automatically entitled to receive an extension.